NoninterferenceDefining Secrecy and Secure Multi-Execution

 To state that sme_eval is secure, we need to generalize our noninterference

-relation, including sme_while pub.
+any evaluation relation, including sme_while pub.

 Definition noninterferent_while_R (R:com→state→state→Prop) pub c :=